This guide has been assembled to help you understand the requirements of the statutes of the State of Florida.

 Monthly Income and Expense Statement

-25+ units | Once available | Monthly Financial Statements (folder) | Retain only the most current month | |||||
+25+ units | Within 30-days of approving | Monthly Financial Statements (folder) | Retain only the most current month | |||||

 Financial Report

-25+ units | Once available | Audits and Annual Statements (folder) | Retain only the most recent year | |||||
+25+ units | Within 30-days of approving | Audits and Annual Statements (folder) | Retain only the most recent year | |||||

 Structural integrity reserve study (SIRS)

-25+ units | Once available | Reserve Studies (folder) | Retain only the most current site survey | |||||
+25+ units | Within 30-days of approving | Reserve Studies (folder) | Retain only the most current site survey | |||||

 Contracts, Bids, Inspection Reports, and Permits |